 Diversity in my own work requires first and foremost that I ask whose voices get heard.
 As a sociolinguist who studies regional and social varieties of American English, I have seen how choices regarding who to sample—who to listen to—can leave other voices silent.
 Today’s dialectologists seek to include a range of voices those from cities, young people, women, speakers of non-white backgrounds, and others.
 My own research on the dialect of New York City describes the speech of dominant ethnic groups on the Lower East Side of Manhattan, where myriad diverse voices combine to present a portrait of a unique and diverse U.S. neighborhood.

-Kate Bredeson, Assistant Professor of Theatre
+Kate Bredeson, Associate Professor of Theatre

 My work as a music historian considers how performers and composers strategically engage, not passively occupy, categories habitually associated with diversity.
 Whether working on Johannes Brahms or Sam Cooke, I find myself asking: How do musicians balance aesthetic ideals, individual expression, cultural representation, and upward mobility?
 In what contexts are certain types of identities more or less relevant and why?
 How are identities deployed pragmatically, playfully, politically, or even profitably?
 How do acts of musical performance suggest ways of being that are less often acknowledged?

 I have been doing research on the effects of bilingualism and second language acquisition on language processing in particular and on cognitive functions in general.
 In my courses I emphasize the need for and advantages of learning as many languages as possible and I always welcome students with varying linguistic backgrounds, as their experience (and linguistic examples) contribute enormously to my classes.

 Kambiz GhaneaBassiri, Associate Professor of Religion & Humanities